Just returned from a 19-day Kailash-Manasarovar Tirth Yatra (pilgrimage)! We were part of an tour organized by Kesari Travels in Mumbai. What a trip!

 The southern view of Sāgarmāthā (Everest) on the right.
 The ridge-like “Nuptse” and “Lohtse” peaks seemingly spread a protective cloak in front of Sāgarmāthā.

 From the cockpit: As we reached Sāgarmāthā, the pilot banked sharply left and started the return trip.
-During this maneuver, we were only a few miles off Sāgarmāthā, the closest I’d get to the tallest peak in the world!
+During this maneuver, we were only a few miles off Sāgarmāthā, the closest I’d get to the tallest peak on earth.

 Next on the Kailash Manasarovar Travelogue: